Shebaa: History

-Following the 1982 invasion Chebaa became part of the Israel’s security zone with Norwegian soldiers from UNIFIL stationed in the area.
-One night, late January 1989, the Israeli backed SLA expelled 40 villagers, ordering them not to return.
+Following the 1982 Lebanon War, Shebaa became part of Israel’s security zone with Norwegian soldiers from UNIFIL stationed in the area.
+On one night in late January 1989, the Israeli backed SLA expelled 40 villagers, ordering them not to return.
 This brought the total over a period of several months to around 80.
 In the words of the UNIFIL spokesperson those expelled were “mostly women and children”.
-There was outrage when a Norbat Colonel compared IDF actions to those of the Nazis.
+Israel withdrew from South Lebanon, including the town of Shebaa, in 2000.

-As of 2015, the town housed several thousand Syrian refugees.
+As of 2025, the town housed 4,500 Syrian refugees.

+Demographics

+In 2014, Muslims made up 96.96% and Christians made up 2.89% of registered voters in Shebaa.
+92.99% of the voters were Sunni Muslims.
+The Christian population is mostly Greek Orthodox.